SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 -   [Cursor/Limit-based](https://dev.twitter.com/overview/api/cursoring) — aka key-based — pagination: a unique key element identifies the first page entry (see also [Facebook’s guide](https://developers.facebook.com/docs/graph-api/using-graph-api/v2.4#paging))

 The technical conception of pagination should also consider user experience related issues.
-As mentioned in this [article](https://www.smashingmagazine.com/2016/03/pagination-infinite-scrolling-load-more-buttons/), jumping to a specific page is far less used than navigation via {next}/{prev} page links (See [{SHOULD} Use Pagination Links Where Applicable](#161)).
+As mentioned in this [article](https://www.smashingmagazine.com/2016/03/pagination-infinite-scrolling-load-more-buttons/), jumping to a specific page is far less used than navigation via {next}/{prev} page links.
 This favours cursor-based over offset-based pagination.

-**Note:** To provide a consistent look and feel of pagination patterns, you must stick to the common query parameter names defined in [???](#137).

 ### Prefer Cursor-Based Pagination, Avoid Offset-Based Pagination